Bolivian Coffee Beans: Sweet South-American Coffee

 Today, coffee shrubs are cultivated in the coffee-growing regions nestled in the Andes mountain ranges and the tropical and semi-tropical climates of the Altiplano.
-These highland plateaus span elevations between 3,600 to 4,200 metres above sea level.
+These highland plateaus span elevations between 1,200 and 1,400 feet above sea level.

-About 95% of Bolivian coffee beans are cultivated in the Yungas region, and the rest is grown throughout the regions in the Altiplano.
+About 95% of Bolivian coffees are cultivated in the Yungas region, and the rest is grown throughout the regions in the Altiplano.

 Ichilo, Santa Cruz, Vaca Diez, and San Igna are all in the Altiplano.
 In contrast, Larecaja, Nor Yungas, Sud Yungas, Caranavi, Chapare, aniceto arce, and Franz Tamayo are located either at the foot of the Andes or among the mountain ranges.